Crab Boat Injury Claims

 For the past 30 years, James Beard’s law practice has emphasized injured Alaska commercial fishermen.
 He and his team understand how injuries occur onboard crab fishing boats and know how those injuries could have been prevented.
 He understands you, your job, and how your injuries will impact your ability to make a living in the future.

 Our experienced maritime injury law attorneys have a long history of successfully representing Alaska crab fishermen.
 There simply aren’t many jobs aboard a crab boat that our attorneys don’t understand.
 Don’t accept blame for a serious injury that wasn’t your fault.
-Let Beard and his partners at Trueb & Beard LLC, explain to you the legal obligations under federal maritime law that an employer and vessel owner have to protect a crewman from injury.
+Let Beard and his partners at Trueb Berne & Beard, LLP, explain to you the legal obligations under federal maritime law that an employer and vessel owner have to protect a crewman from injury.
 Profits and speed should never have a priority over crewman safety.
 The vessel owner owes you a duty to provide a safe place to work.
 The employer is responsible for the negligence of a fellow crewman that results in your injury.

 James Beard is one of the most experienced maritime lawyers in the nation in handling Alaska Crab fishing injury accidents and crab boat sinkings

 Millions Recovered For Injured Alaska Commercial Fishermen And Crab Boat Deckhands